jbilander/amiga-par-to-spi-adapter/rp2350/Shared_sdcard_sync_strategy.md

 * **RP2350 MCU (FTP server)** — Core 0: runs SdFat or FatFS filesystem
 * **Amiga (via spisd.device)** — Core 1: presents the SD card as a block device using fat95

 Both cores share the same SPI bus.
-The goal is to allow writes, file creation, and formatting from either side without corrupting data.
+The goal is to allow **all commands** currently used in `device.c` to be handled safely, with critical commands protected by a semaphore.

 ---